ISO Services questions

-Common questions about Information Security Office service offerings
+Common questions about The Information Security Office service offerings

 - My application received a Pass grade.
-Does this mean my application is certified for Protection Level 2 data?
+Does this mean my application is certified for UC P4 data?

 - What if I cannot meet the remediation due dates presented to me in the final report?